Shortest-path recovery from signature with an optimal control approach: Introduction

 The tool we employ to recover the length-minimizing paths from a given signature is the algorithm from \cite{sakawa1980}, originally introduced to numerically address optimal control problems with an iterative procedure.
-In more detail, this algorithm uses Pontryagin's Maximum Principle described for example in \cite[Chapter~12]{agrachev2004control} which provides necessary optimality conditions which we introduce in more detail as well.
-This paper merges tools from optimal control and the signature literature, where we focus on the applicability of several results from the classical optimal control theory on signatures.
-Our approach is advantageous since we do not have theoretical limitations of the order of the signature or the dimension of the path.
-Nevertheless, the implementations given in the numerics section contain natural limitations of the implementation due to a discretization of the problem for example.
+In more detail, this algorithm relies on the necessary optimality conditions expressed in form of Pontryagin's Maximum Principle (described e.g. in \cite[Chapter~12]{agrachev2004control}).
+This paper merges tools from optimal control and the signature literature, and we focus on the applicability of several results from the classical optimal control theory to signatures.
+Our approach is advantageous since we do not have theoretical constraints concerning the order of the signature or the dimension of the path.
+Nevertheless, the implementations given in the numerics section contain natural limitations due to the fact that we deal with a discretized problem.
 Another advantage of our method is that we do not focus on the piecewise linear structure of a discretized path, therefore, we can theoretically deal with more abstract paths.

 First, we review several essential results and properties of the signature.
-Then we introduce the related optimal control problem.
-Subsequently, we state Pontryagin's Maximum Principle which gives us the necessary optimality conditions for the optimal control problem.
-The remaining sections deal with versions of the algorithm from \cite{sakawa1980} which exploits Pontryagin's Maximum Principle to find the shortest connection between two signatures.
+Then, we introduce the related optimal control problem, and we propose several formulations, rigorously explaining how they relate to each other.
+Moreover, we employ techniques of $\Gamma$-convergence to relax the hard-constraint of matching exactly the target signature.
+Namely, we introduce a weighted non-negative term that penalises the mismatch between the produced signature and the target one (soft-constraint), and we prove that we recover the original hard-constrained problem if we let the weight tend to infinity.
+Subsequently, we state the Pontryagin Maximum Principle (PMP), which gives us the necessary minimality conditions for the optimal control problem.
+The remaining sections deal with versions of the algorithm from \cite{sakawa1980} which exploits the PMP to find the shortest connection between two signatures.
 More precisely, we investigate the recovery of the geodesic in $G^N(\R^d)$ and of the related path.
-The last section gives some illustrative examples of realizations of stochastic processes and concludes with a comparison to their shortest path we were able to recover from the signatures.
+The last section gives some illustrative examples of realizations of stochastic processes and concludes with a comparison to their shortest path that we were able to recover from the signatures.